Thenlie/mdnman/lib/css/mask-border-slice/index.md

 -webkit-mask-box-image-slice: 30 fill;
 ```

+> [!NOTE]
-> **Note:** The [`mask-border`](/en-US/docs/Web/CSS/mask-border) page features a working example (using the out-of-date prefixed border mask properties supported in Chromium), so you can get an idea of the effect.
+> The [`mask-border`](/en-US/docs/Web/CSS/mask-border) page features a working example (using the out-of-date prefixed border mask properties supported in Chromium), so you can get an idea of the effect.

+> [!NOTE]
-> **Note:** The fill keyword needs to be included if you want the element's content to be visible.
+> The fill keyword needs to be included if you want the element's content to be visible.

 ## Specifications